-Based upon the in-depth expertise Linde has on powder metallurgy and thus on additive manufacturing/3D printing processes we are well positioned to support the AM/3D printing industry and to find the perfect solution for your project.
+Linde's in-depth expertise in powder metallurgy and thus in additive manufacturing/3D printing processes makes us well positioned to support the AM/3D printing industry and to find the perfect solution for your project.

 3D printing, rapid prototyping, rapid tooling, rapid manufacturing or additive manufacturing all refer to a process whereby a real object is created layer upon layer from a 3D design.
 Where formerly only conventional subtractive methods were used for production, three-dimensional objects are nowadays more likely to be printed.
 Reducing time, cost and waste for prototype production as well as giving the freedom for small batch fabrication or serial production, the automated 3D printing technology has become a cornerstone for the industry.

 This all-new technique of 3D printing or additive manufacturing has progressed greatly in recent years.
 Today there are several 3D technologies, mainly differing in how layers are built and which materials and bonding agents are used.
 This exciting development is still ongoing.
 The growing variety of materials and the refinement of the technology is paving the way for even broader industry applications.
 3D printing has now even taken the last hurdle, the challenge of certifying quality for 3D printed products.